tectiv3/nova-notifications/README.md

 On the `Overview` page you can see all of the sent and failed notifications.
 This only works for notifications sent after installing this package.

 Usually, only the notifications sent through the `database` channel will be stored in the database.
-This package comes with a new `nova_notifications` table, where `all` of them get stored.

 ## Send